Part I: Planning Your Course

 - List each of your learning outcomes.

-- For each outcome, Identify the assessment and activity/resource students will complete and how feedback will be provided for you and the students to determine if they achieved the intended learning outcomes.
+- For each outcome, list the content (assessment, activity, and resource) students will complete and how feedback will be provided for you and the students to determine if they achieved the intended learning outcomes.

 - If the learning outcome is for students to be able to analyze information and an exam with questions requiring students to remember content-related facts is the assessment, then the outcomes and assessment are not aligned.
 There is no opportunity for students to practice analyzing information.

-6. REVISE OR PLAN COURSE STRUCTURE, SCHEDULE AND CONTENT FOR ENTIRE SEMESTER
+6. DECIDE COURSE STRUCTURE AND COMPLETE SCHEDULE FOR ENTIRE SEMESTER

-The Goal: Decide on a course structure and revise or create a schedule for the entire semester that can be used to guide student learning and your instruction.
+The Goal: Establish a consistent course structure and complete the schedule for the entire semester that can be used to guide student learning and your instruction.

 - Decide how many weeks or class sessions are required to cover each major topic/theme that comprise your course content for the semester.

-- Sequence the activities and assessments you selected around the weekly topics/themes into a course schedule.
+- Sequence the activities and assessments you selected around the major topics/themes into a weekly course schedule.

 - Ensure ample time is allocated between each activity and/or assessment for students to apply concepts, for you to provide feedback, and for students to analyze feedback to improve learning.